The Bankrate promise

 If you’re specifically looking for a card that helps you save on gas and groceries, you’ll also love the fact that cash back earned with this card is redeemable for statement credits.
 This means that your rewards can be used directly for savings off your bill, essentially saving you 1 percent to 3 percent off everything you buy with the card.

 If you don’t mind paying an annual fee, there are a few other Amex cards you might consider for higher rewards on groceries and gas: the American Express® Gold Card and the Blue Cash Preferred® Card from American Express, which have an annual fee of $250 and $95 ($0 intro annual fee for the first year), respectively.
 If you’re spending enough on groceries and gas, you should be able to justify these annual fees.

 Another no-annual-fee alternative is The Amex EveryDay® Credit Card*, which has a moderate earning rate on supermarket spending but allows you to earn Amex Membership Rewards points.
 If you’d like to earn points that can be redeemed for travel with Amex’s travel portal, this card could be an option — though your potential to earn a lot of rewards will be limited.

 The bottom line

 The ability to earn rewards on groceries and gas can provide some relief for your family budget, and the Blue Cash Everyday Card makes the process as easy as possible.
-This is partly due to its exceptional rewards rate, but it’s also based on its lack of an annual fee and intro APR.
+This is partly due to its exceptional rewards rate, but it’s also based on its $0 annual fee and intro APR.

 That said, there are other cards that earn generous rewards on groceries, gas and regular purchases most families make.
 While the Blue Cash Everyday Card is definitely worth your consideration, make sure you check out other top cash back credit cards before you make a decision.